Hagos2022/alx-higher_level_programming/0x0B-python-input_output/README.md

 0. Function that reads a text file (UTF8) and prints it to stdout

-1. Function that returns the number of lines of a text file

-2. Function that reads n lines of a text file (UTF8) and prints it to stdout

-3. Function that writes a string to a text file (UTF8) and returns the number of characters written
+1. Function that writes a string to a text file (UTF8) and returns the number of characters written:

-4. Function that appends a string at the end of a text file (UTF8) and returns the number of characters added
+2. Function that appends a string at the end of a text file (UTF8) and returns the number of characters added

-5. Function that returns the JSON representation of an object (string)
+3. Function that returns the JSON representation of an object (string)

-6. Function that returns an object (Python data structure) represented by a JSON string
+4. Function that returns an object (Python data structure) represented by a JSON string

-7. Function that writes an Object to a text file, using a JSON representation
+5. Function that writes an Object to a text file, using a JSON representation

-8. Function that creates an Object from a “JSON file”
+6. A function that creates an Object from a “JSON file”

-9. Script that adds all arguments to a Python list, and then save them to a file
+7. A script that adds all arguments to a Python list, and then save them to a file

-10. Function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object
+8. A function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object

-11. Class Student that defines a student
+9. A class Student that defines a student public instance attributes

-12. Class Student that defines a student by: (based on 11-student.py)
+10. A class Student that defines a student by: (based on 9-student.py)

-13. Class Student that defines a student by: (based on 12-student.py)
+11. A class Student that defines a student by: (based on 10-student.py)

-14. Function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n
+12. Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n

-15. Function that inserts a line of text to a file, after each line containing a specific string
+13. A  function that inserts a line of text to a file, after each line containing a specific string

-16. Script that reads stdin line by line and computes metrics (Task in progress)
+14. A script that reads stdin line by line and computes metrics

-17. Script that finds a string in the heap of a running process, and replaces it